Dynamic Content Moderation in Livestreams: Combining Supervised Classification with MLLM-Boosted Similarity Matching: Introduction

 Although content moderation for pre-recorded short videos has been well studied in literature, research focusing specifically on live-streaming moderation remains scarce.
 The real-time, dynamic, and highly interactive nature of live streaming introduces unique technical and operational challenges that differ significantly from those of static video platforms.
 Livestreams are also much longer in duration, significantly increasing computational demands and requiring continuous, real-time monitoring.
 These constraints make it far more difficult to deploy large models directly in the online pipeline, necessitating lighter, optimized approaches.
 This paper seeks to address this gap by exploring effective content moderation strategies tailored to the demands of live-streaming platforms.

 In this work, we propose a hybrid moderation framework that integrates two complementary paradigms: preset violation detection based on supervised multiclass classification and reference-based similarity matching based on video-clip retrieval and re-ranking.
 Our architecture is designed to address the dual need for precision in known violation categories and flexibility in identifying emerging or ambiguous edge cases.
 The system ingests multimodal live-stream inputs, processing them through a dual-path architecture.
 The first path employs a supervised classification model trained on labeled examples to detect explicit, high-confidence violations.
 The second path leverages a similarity matching engine that compares incoming content to a curated set of known policy violations using semantic and perceptual embeddings, enabling the system to generalize to previously unseen behaviors through nearest-neighbor retrieval.
+The two paths are complimentary as there is a large portion of detections are exclusive.
+Specifically, reference matching contributes approximately 22\% additional coverage beyond the classification branch.
 While our offline benchmarks show that a finetuned multimodal large language–vision model (MLLM) would offer the strongest performance, it is not feasible to deploy such a model in production due to resource constraints.
 Instead, we adopt a knowledge distillation approach, using the MLLM as a teacher to guide and enhance the performance of preset violation detection model and the re-ranking model during training.

 We evaluate our system on a production-scale live streaming platform, operating in a real-world environment with millions of hours of content.
 Empirical results show that the hybrid framework significantly improves both coverage and precision, outperforming standalone classifiers or similarity systems by a wide margin.
 Our contributions can be summarized as follows: